 Jessica is an NYU graduate of Arts and Sciences (2021) with a Ph.D. in Sociology and a Masters in Applied Quantitative Research (2014).
 Her academic and professional interests include neighborhood racial and socioeconomic change, racial inequality in formal and informal social control, linguistic discrimination, inequality in access to democratic institutions; and racial and socioeconomic differences in attitudes toward voting.

 Jessica is currently the Director of Research at Public Wise, a small non-profit that works to advance equity in democracy.
-In this role, she recently launched wave 1 of a multi-year panel study using the AmeriSpeak panel to investigate voting behavior and perceptions of procedural fairness in government and elections.
+In this role, she recently launched wave one of a multi-year panel study using the AmeriSpeak panel to investigate voting behavior and perceptions of procedural fairness in government and elections.
 Jessica has also co-authored a research paper on mistranscription in the courtroom, which received extensive media coverage.
 She is dedicated to doing the rigorous research that she hopes will advise policy recommendations to increase voting access and participation equity.

 Jessica is a former research assistant of the Cash Transfer Lab, responsible for data checking and cleaning.
 She loves reading engaging novels.